JactusTheCactus/jekyll/README.md

 # Project: Jekyll
-"Project: Jekyll" is a datapack for `Minecraft: Java Edition 1.21.10`.
+`Project: Jekyll` is a datapack for `Minecraft: Java Edition 1.21.10`.

 The end-goal is to add many monsters to the game, along with drops that allow the player to gain their abilities.
 ## Features